MoimHossain/docker-swarm-on-azure/README.md

 ### Powershell deployment

-I have a handly powershell script (`Go.ps1`) too, which can be used to automate the entire cluster deployment - that can be launched via a automated workflow process (CI/CD for example).
+I have a handy powershell script into the repo (`Go.ps1`) too, which can be used to automate the entire cluster deployment - i.e. can be launched via a automated workflow process (CI/CD for example).